 - Most mint strains can survive for two years or even more than that in the wild.

 - In ancient medicine, the mint was used to alleviate chest pains and stomach aches.

 - Because of its cooling effect, mint can relieve burns on the skin.

-- The leaves of the plant are used in the cosmetic industry to make creams and lotions for skin care and use.
+- The plant’s leaves are used in the cosmetic industry to make creams and lotions for skincare.

 - Mint leaves produce menthol and essential oils that are used in the production of toothpaste and mouthwash.

-- Mint is equally used in the confectionary industry where it makes chewing gums, cakes, cookies, and other foods.
+- Mint is equally used in the confectionery industry for making chewing gums, cakes, cookies, and other foods.